bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 ## Announcements

 * (2/28).
-HW 6 and practice problems for the midterm will be posted here shortly.
+Midterm practice problems [here](https://bena-tshishiku.github.io/files/courses/2026-spring/1030-midterm-practice.pdf).
+You are strongly encouraged to do all of these problems completely.
+Some problems on the midterm may use similar ideas to some of the practice problems.
+* (2/28).
+HW 6 will be released after the midterm and due 3/20.
+For now please focus on the practice midterm problems.
 * (2/25).
 The midterm will be held Tuesday, March 10.

 ## Course information